Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds

 We define an orientation on \eqref{double-wall-normal} in the usual fashion, i.e., we deform $D$ in a $1$-parameter family to a $\bC$-linear operator and use the spectral flow.
-This assignment of orientations to the normal spaces of $\clW^1_{2,h,\bR}(N)\subset\clC\clR_\bR(N)$ is called the natural co-orientation on $\clW^1_{2,h,\bR}(N)$. \end{Definition} In order to make the next definition, we will need the following well-known fact which is implicit in \cite[Appendix B]{Wendl-19} and \cite[Lemma 3.6]{doan2021castelnuovo}. \begin{Lemma} Given a complex curve $C$ (not necessarily compact) and a complex vector bundle $\pi:N\to C$ on it, there is a natural bijection $D\mapsto J_D$ between \begin{enumerate}[\normalfont (i)] \item $\bR$-linear Cauchy--Riemann operators $D:\Omega^0(C,N)\to\Omega^{0,1}(C,N)$ and, \item almost complex structures $J$ on the total space of $N$ which \begin{enumerate}[\normalfont (a)] \item restrict to the standard complex structure on each fiber of $\pi$, \item restrict to the given complex structure on $C$ along the zero section, \item are invariant under the $\bR^\times$ action $\lambda\cdot(z,v) = (z,\lambda v)$ on $N$ and, \item such that the projection $\pi$ is $J$-holomorphic. \end{enumerate} \end{enumerate} Under this bijection, if $C'$ is another complex curve (not necessarily compact), then a smooth map $\hat s: C'\to N$ is $J_D$-holomorphic if and only if $\varphi:=\pi\circ\hat s:C'\to C$ is holomorphic and the corresponding section $s\in\Omega^0(C',\varphi^*N)$ given by
+This assignment of orientations to the normal spaces of the forgetful map $\clW^1_{2,h,\bR}(N)\to\clC\clR_\bR(N)$, at points where this map is an immersion, is called the natural co-orientation on $\clW^1_{2,h,\bR}(N)$.
+Note that here we are using the natural orientation on $M_h(\Sigma,2)$ coming from the orientation on $\Sigma$. \end{Definition} In order to make the next definition, we will need the following well-known fact which is implicit in \cite[Appendix B]{Wendl-19} and \cite[Lemma 3.6]{doan2021castelnuovo}. \begin{Lemma} Given a complex curve $C$ (not necessarily compact) and a complex vector bundle $\pi:N\to C$ on it, there is a natural bijection $D\mapsto J_D$ between \begin{enumerate}[\normalfont (i)] \item $\bR$-linear Cauchy--Riemann operators $D:\Omega^0(C,N)\to\Omega^{0,1}(C,N)$ and, \item almost complex structures $J$ on the total space of $N$ which \begin{enumerate}[\normalfont (a)] \item restrict to the standard complex structure on each fiber of $\pi$, \item restrict to the given complex structure on $C$ along the zero section, \item are invariant under the $\bR^\times$ action $\lambda\cdot(z,v) = (z,\lambda v)$ on $N$ and, \item such that the projection $\pi$ is $J$-holomorphic. \end{enumerate} \end{enumerate} Under this bijection, if $C'$ is another complex curve (not necessarily compact), then a smooth map $\hat s: C'\to N$ is $J_D$-holomorphic if and only if $\varphi:=\pi\circ\hat s:C'\to C$ is holomorphic and the corresponding section $s\in\Omega^0(C',\varphi^*N)$ given by

 satisfies $(\varphi^*D)s = 0$. \end{Lemma} \begin{proof} It is enough to consider the case of the trivial bundle $U\times\bC^r\to U$ where $U\subset\bC$ is an open subset with complex coordinate $z$ and $\bC^r$ is endowed with the complex coordinates $w = (w_1,\ldots,w_r)$.
 Let $J$ be any almost complex structure on $U\times\bC^r$ which satisfies conditions (a)--(d).
 Using (a), (b) and (d), we find that the bundle $\Omega^{1,0}_J$ near $U\times 0\subset U\times\bC^r$ has a local frame consisting of $dz$ and